How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation

 \section{Background: VDL Testing}

-Holistically speaking, a VDL system typically consists of a visual understanding module and a decision module.
+In general, a visual deep learning (VDL) system typically consists of a visual understanding module and a decision module.
 The visual understanding module takes an image as input and extracts features from its content.
 The decision module yields outputs (according to the specific VDL application domain) based on the extracted features.
-From this perspective, image classifier, object detector, image captioner, and auto-driving systems, etc., that were widely tested in our community can all be counted as VDL systems~\cite{pei2017deepxplore,tian2018deeptest,xie2019deephunter,wang2020metamorphic,yu2022automated}.
+From this perspective, image classifiers, object detectors, image captioners, and auto-driving systems, etc., that were widely tested in our community can all be counted as VDL systems~\cite{xie2019deephunter,wang2020metamorphic,yu2022automated,pei2017deepxplore,tian2018deeptest}.

 The vanilla way of evaluating VDL systems is comparing their outputs with human annotations over a set of test inputs (i.e., labeled images in standard test datasets).
 However, manually annotating test inputs is labor-intensive, impeding automated and large-scale evaluations.
 Software testing has achieved remarkable success in evaluating the reliability of VDL systems.
 It uses different input mutation schemes to generate diverse test inputs and forms oracles to enable automatic ``annotations'' for the test inputs.
-For example, a rescaled image should have the same output as the original image when fed into an object detector.
+For example, a slightly rescaled image (e.g., no less than $50\%$, as determined by the validation metric) should have the same output as the original image when fed into an object detector.
 This way, software testing can identify VDL faults as violations of testing oracles, where human annotations are no longer required.

-\parh{Test Input Generation.}~Given that VDL processes semantics of image contents, existing works have proposed various mutations to modify image semantics; we elaborate on them in \S~\ref{sec:mutation}.
-Note that different from adversarial perturbations\footnote{Such perturbations are leveraged by adversarial attacks to generate malicious inputs (i.e., adversarial examples) to fool a VDL system~\cite{goodfellow2014explaining}.} that add noise to images or change a few pixels, semantic-level mutations in VDL testing holistically alter images to diversify image semantics, exploring different usage scenarios of VDL systems.
+\parh{Test Input Generation and Validation.}~Since VDL processes the semantics of image contents, various mutations and validation metrics have been proposed to generate legitimate test inputs (see details in \S~\ref{sec:mutation}).
+In short, the mutations broadly modify different semantics to explore potential application scenarios of VDL systems.
+The numeric validation metrics quantify the extents of achieved mutations and the validity of test inputs, in order to control the mutation and ensure meaningful testing results.
+Note that different from adversarial perturbations\footnote{Such perturbations are leveraged by adversarial attacks to generate malicious inputs (i.e., adversarial examples) to fool a VDL system~\cite{goodfellow2014explaining}.} that add invisible noise to images and study the ``worst-case'' attack surfaces of VDL systems, mutations employed in VDL testing holistically alter images to diversify image semantics, exploring different usage scenarios of VDL systems.